Ekushey: Between language and culture

 Website

-Besides emotional, there is no political, administrative, educational, intellectual motivation to make Bangla more useful or widespread – not even mere giving some static information.
-For example, according to Bangladesh University Grant Commission, Bangladesh has 132 universities (37 public, 92 private, and 3 international).
-All except two universities have some Bangla version or translation of their websites.
-A handful of public universities post notices in Bangla, and private universities do not post anything in Bangla language.
+Besides emotional, there is no political, administrative, educational, or intellectual motivation to make Bangla more useful or widespread – not even merely giving some static information.
+For example, according to the Bangladesh University Grant Commission, Bangladesh has 132 universities (37 public, 92 private, and 3 international).
+All except two universities have some Bangla versions or translations of their websites.
+Some public universities post notices in Bangla, and private universities do not post anything in Bangla language.
 More than 90% of these university students are Bangladeshi.
-Another example, Bangladeshi embassy and consulate websites – they are all in English (only one has a Bangla version).
-What does it say about the status of Bangla in Bangladeshi society when simple static online information is posted only in English?
-How hard is it to make those websites Bangla friendly for Bangla readers?

 Typing Tool